Welcome to today's edition of the Rush 24-7 podcast.

 There are 90 million Americans not working, folks.

-Ten million of them Obamas.
+10 million of them Obamas.

-Two million people a year have left the labor force under Obama while he's had 19 different efforts at creating jobs and growing the economy.
+2 million people a year have left the labor force under Obama while he's had 19 different efforts at creating jobs and growing the economy.

-And I'm gonna tell you, smart people are starting to ask this question.
+And I'm going to tell you, smart people are starting to ask this question: is this really incompetence or is something else at work here?

 I have thought this was going to happen by design because I know who liberals are, and that's why I said I hope he fails.

-Now back to Mr. Pedoris.
+Now back to Mr. Pedoris, Pedoritz.

 The accomplishment would not have been possible if the intention had been too obvious, meaning he couldn't have gotten elected by telling everybody what he intended to do.

-The country is not populated, or the majority of people who want us in a constant state of decline.
+The country is not populated, the majority of people who want us in a constant state of decline.

 Americans love being number one.

-You think of Obama had in his 2008 campaign said we've been number one too long.
+You think if Obama had, in his 2008 campaign, said, we've been number one too long, it's time to let somebody else do it.

 We've been number one and we've done it in an immoral way.